egorble/Microbet/README.md

 - Round-based prediction system (Active, Closed, Resolved)
 - Automatic creation of new rounds when current round is closed
 - Automatic reward distribution when a round is resolved
+- Rewards are distributed from the resolver's owner balance
 - Proportional reward distribution to winners
 - GraphQL interface for queries and mutations